 - Student projects include curating playlists that assist with stress management, performing for patients in local hospitals and assisted living facilities, and researching and writing about the latest clinical uses of music to treat patients in hospital settings.

 - In Alexander Technique, students learn to identify and prevent unnecessary patterns of tension during practice and performance.
-Study of the technique improves coordination, promotes ease and freedom of movement and helps the musician avoid strain and injury, allowing them to maximize their artistic potential.
+Mastering the Alexander Technique leads to improved coordination, promotes ease and freedom of movement, and helps the musician avoid strain and injury, allowing them to maximize their artistic potential.